 Ledger Nano S vs. X: price and value

 I initially thought that the Ledger Nano S and X were overpriced; they’re lightweight USB devices with rudimentary user interfaces that are reminiscent of 90’s Tamagotchi toys.
-The Nano S costs $59 while the Nano X’s price tag is doubled at $119.
+The Nano S costs $59 (opens in new tab) while the Nano X’s price tag is $149 (opens in new tab).
 However, I eventually concluded that a peace of mind — knowing that your cryptocurrencies are safe from the perils of internet hacks — is priceless.

-You may be wondering, “Why is the Nano S half of the price of the Nano X?”
-Well, the most standout reason is that, according to the official Ledger website, the Nano S can only hold up to three cryptocurrencies — give or take.
+You may be wondering, “Why is the Nano S more than half of the price of the Nano X?”
+Well, the most standout reason is that, according to the official Ledger website (opens in new tab), the Nano S can only hold up to three cryptocurrencies — give or take.
 The Nano S only has 160kb of storage.

 The Nano X, on the other hand, has 1.8Mb of storage and can hold up to 100 cryptocurrencies.
 It’s worth noting that the Nano S and X support over 1,000 tokens and coins, but you can only load up to three on the former and up to 100 on the latter.